Stock events for Ampco-Pittsburgh Corp. (AP)

 Overview of Ampco-Pittsburgh Corp.’s business

-Ampco-Pittsburgh Corporation is a specialty steel manufacturer operating in the industrial products sector, specializing in high-performance metal products and customized equipment.
-It operates through two segments: Forged and Cast Engineered Products (FCEP) and Air and Liquid Processing (ALP).
-The FCEP segment produces forged and cast rolls for the steel and aluminum industries and supplies ingot and open-die forged products for various sectors.
-The ALP segment includes Aerofin, Buffalo Air Handling, and Buffalo Pumps, producing heat exchange coils, air handling equipment, and centrifugal pumps for diverse industries.
+Ampco-Pittsburgh Corporation is a manufacturing company specializing in engineered metal products and customized equipment for industrial use.
+The company operates through two segments: Forged and Cast Engineered Products (FCEP), which produces forged hardened steel rolls, cast rolls, and open-die forged products; and Air and Liquid Processing (ALP), which includes Aerofin, Buffalo Air Handling, and Buffalo Pumps, producing heat exchange coils, air handling systems, and centrifugal pumps.

 AP’s Geographic footprint

-Ampco-Pittsburgh Corporation has a global presence with manufacturing facilities in the United States, Sweden, and Slovenia, and equity interests in three joint venture companies in China.
-Its sales offices are located in North America, Asia, Europe, and the Middle East.
+Ampco-Pittsburgh Corporation has a global presence with manufacturing facilities in the United States, Sweden, and Slovenia, and participates in joint ventures in China.
+The company has sales offices across North America, Asia, Europe, and the Middle East.
+The company previously had operations in England, but its U.K. cast roll subsidiary was exited in late 2025.

 AP Corporate Image Assessment